Markahofmeister/ECE-2193_Lab-07/docs/info.md

 ## How it works

 This project uses the TinyTapeout chain to build a digital multipler circuit from verilog code.
+It takes Verilog files and runs them through a series of tests:
+- DOCS - tests if documents are up to date
+- FPGA - tests if the verilog is able to run on an FPGA
+- GDS - tests if the verilog code is synthesizable
+- TEST - checks code functionality using a test bench

 ## How to test

-After testing in a simulator, compile and run in this GitHub repository.
+After testing in a simulator, compile and run in this GitHub repository by going to the Actions tab and checking to see that all tests have passed for the most recent commits.

 ## External hardware